Think-iT-Labs/edc-samples/transfer/transfer-06-http-data-flow/README.md

 ### 5. Create a contract definition on Provider

-To ensure an exchange between suppliers and consumers, the supplier must create a contract offer for the good, on the basis of which a contract agreement can be negotiated. be negotiated.
-For this, we use an in-memory store and add a single contract definition that is valid for the asset.
+To ensure an exchange between providers and consumers, the supplier must create a contract offer for the good, on the basis of which a contract agreement can be negotiated.
+The contract definition associates policies to a selection of assets to generate the contract offers that will be put in the catalog.
+In this case, the selection is empty, so every asset is attached to these policies For this, we use an in-memory store and add a single contract definition that is valid for the asset.

 ```bash